adityak714/adityak714/README.md

 ## Hi there 👋, I am Aditya Khadkikar!

-- 🌱 Master's student in Data Science - ML and Statistics at Uppsala University.
+- 🌱 Currently a Master's student in Data Science - ML and Statistics at Uppsala University.
-- 🎓 Bachelor's in Software Engineering & Mgmt. from the University of Gothenburg and Chalmers UoT, Sweden.
+- 🎓 Received Bachelor's degree in Software Engineering & Mgmt. from the University of Gothenburg and Chalmers UoT, Sweden.
 - 📫 How to reach me: [Email]
 - 💻 Mainly worked with **Python**, **Docker** and **Java**, with experience in Typescript, Javascript, and HTML/CSS
 - <strong>Frameworks:</strong> VueJS, NodeJS, React (Library)